Chimichurri Steak! Chimichurri Sauce and Steak is a match made in heaven, arguably one of the BEST sauce for steak in the world!

 - Salt and pepper

-- Place parsley, oregano, garlic, red pepper flakes and red wine vinegar in a food processor.
-Whizz until finely chopped, but not pureed - see video or photos.
+- Place all ingredients except oil in a food processor.
+Whizz until parsley is finely chopped, but not pureed - see video or photos.
 Alternatively chop parsley by hand.

 - Transfer into a small bowl.
-Add salt, pepper and olive oil, stir to combine.
-Set aside for 1 hour before use, overnight is even better.
-If using as a Marinade, it can be used immediately.
+Add oil, gently stir.
+Set aside for 1 hour before use, overnight is even better!

 - Heat BBQ or heavy based skillet with 1 tbsp vegetable or canola oil over high heat until smoking.

-- Cut thin slices against the grain (see photo below) and serve with remaining Chimichurri Sauce on the side so people can help themselves.
+- Cut thin slices against the grain (see photo below) and serve with Chimichurri Sauce on the side so people can help themselves.